vividos/RemotePhotoTool/LuaScripting.md

 - Call getShootingModeImageProperty() to get a predefined shooting mode value that can be set.

+- Get a possible value from the validValues array of the ImageProperty table.

 - Construct a table with the layout of the ImageProperty table; possible values for the image properties can be collected by using RemotePhotoTool's Camera Info dialog or the RemotePhotoToolCmdline tool with the --image-props